-The vulnerabilites as described in TR 24772-1 clause 6.11.1 also apply to C++.
+The vulnerabilites as described in ISO/IEC TR 24772-1:2019 clause 6.11.1 applies to C++.

 In general casting pointers breaks the type system and should be avoided.

 In C++, a C-style cast is defined in terms of the C++ cast operators const_cast, static_cast, and reinterpret_cast.
 In some cases, it is unspecified which cast is used, for example when a cast operation involves an incomplete type, a reinterpret_cast may be used for the conversion which can produce an incorrect result.